-- Mostly all the service providers provide two different payment options monthly and yearly plan.
-The yearly rate is definitely the cheaper one, but you will have to pay for a whole year up front.
-If you choose to go for a yearly plan, be clear on the refund policy should the service not meet your expectation or need.
+- Mostly all the service providers provide two different payment options monthly and yearly plans.
+The yearly rate is definitely the cheaper one, but you will have to pay for a whole year upfront.
+If you choose to go for a yearly plan, be clear on the refund policy should the service not meet your expectations or need.

 - Many host providers offer high discounts when you first sign up, but these rates may increase considerably after you are a customer for a certain amount of time.
 Check out how long the rate you agree to remains available.
 Also, what would be the rates after the promotion’s end?

-- Usually, web hosts offer bundle offer within an expensive package.
+- Usually, web hosts offer bundle offers within an expensive package.
 Make sure you go for only those services which are actually required.